Caster: Coding a Topology

 A host consists of a name, datastore, and maximum number of virtual machines that it can support.
 The API creates and manages hosts, then assigns them to exercises.
 An exercise can have many hosts.

-, Caster examines all of the hosts assigned to the current exercise and chooses the one with the least usage (the number of machines to deploy/maximum machines) to assign to the workspace.
+Workspaces include an additional property, DynamicHost, which usually defaults to false.
+When Alloy creates a workspace, it sets DynamicHost to true and changes the behavior of a run.
+When DynamicHost equals true, Caster examines all of the hosts assigned to the current exercise.
+It chooses the host with the least usage (the number of machines to deploy/maximum machines) and assigns that host to the workspace.

 After an on-demand exercise (ODX) finishes, Caster deletes the workspace and releases the host's resources.
 If a run attempts to deploy more virtual machines than there is capacity for in the available hosts, the run will fail.